bio-phys/capriqorn/doc/manual.rst

         **!!!YOU HAVE TO EDIT THIS FILE BY HAND AND MAKE CORRECTIONS!!!**

 #. **Pure solvent**
-    * We suggest to use orthorombic (cubic) boxes of similar size (or larger) as the simulation box used for the macromolecule in solution.
+    * We suggest to use orthorhombic (cubic) boxes of similar size (or larger) as the simulation box used for the macromolecule in solution.
     * The force field and composition of the pure solvent should be the same as in the simulation of the macromolecule.

 #. **Macromolecule in solution**